ExplainingRecommendations/LXR/README.md

 ## Baselines

-In the Data_preprocessing folder, you can find a LIME Python file that implements LIME.
-For SHAP, we used the Python shap package.
-Keep in mind that you should create a WrapCustomModel for your specific model that you want to explain (your recommender).
-This takes as input your original input and transforms it into n_clusters dimension.
-Then after running your model, it should transform your results to num_items dimension to be passed to SHAP's KernelExplainer.
+* The Data_preprocessing folder contains a Python file for LIME implementation.
+* We utilized Python's shap package for SHAP, using the KernelExplainer, and passing transformed data (in clusters dimension).
-All other classical baselines are oart of the main notebooks.
+* The remaining classical baselines are included in the main notebooks.